chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 based on the twelve-tone chromatic scale.
 Every tone in the Chromatic-Solfege are independently named as *"do di re ri me mi fa ..."*.

-This toolkit helps to write documents which contains this new solfege notation.
+This toolkit helps to write documents which contains Chromatic-Solfege notation.
 With this toolkit, the notation which is written by the Chromatic-Solfege is embeddable to a document.
-The notations which are embedded to the document are automatically compiled to sheets of music.
-The compiler also automatically generates singing voice of every embedded notations and can be used for other purposes.
+The notations which are embedded to the document are automatically compiled to sheets of music and embedded to the main document.
+The compiler also automatically generates singing voice data of every embedded notations and can be used for other purposes.

+Let's call a document contains Chromatic-Solfege notation **chromadoc**.

-This system contains programs to perform following tasks :
+This toolkit contains programs to perform following tasks :

-- Automatically generating TeX file.
+- Automatically generating TeX file from a chromadoc.
 - Transposing chromatic note names.
-- Creating scores from chromatic note names.
+- Creating a sheet of music from a sequence of Chromatic-Solfege note names.
-- Creating singing voice data from chromatic note names.
+- Creating singing voice data from a sequence of Chromatic-Solfege note names.
-- Automatically generating mechanical scale practice patterns.
+- Automatically generating patterns of a mechanical scale practice.
-- Enumerating all possible fingering pattern for guitar from chromatic note names and generating fingerboard charts.
+- Enumerating all possible fingering pattern for the guitar from a sequence of Chromatic-Solfege note names and generating fingerboard charts.

 ## System Requirement